 Of the kids and teens surveyed as part of our research, 32% of them said a “best day at school” involves getting paired up with their friends for a group project, more so than watching a video in class (19%).

-There are so many activities to try that get students working collaboratively in the classroom and at home.
+There are so many STEAM and STEM activities to try that get students working collaboratively in the classroom and at home.
 Working together not only makes learning more fun, but it helps strengthen the social-emotional development of kids at every age and learning level.